For Graduate Students

 Eligibility

 UW doctoral students who have completed their master's degrees by the deadline for application and who will receive no other funding during the term of the award.
 Graduate students who have already received digital humanities fellowships may apply again to continue work in the digital humanities.
-Please contact the Simpson Center if you have questions about your eligibility.
-Note: graduate students who are interested in the Digital Humanities Summer Fellowship and the Barclay Simpson Scholars in Public Fellowship may only apply for one of these opportunities in any given funding round.

 Description

 The Digital Humanities Summer Fellowships for Graduate Students support scholars whose projects use digital technologies in innovative and intensive ways and/or explore the historical, social, aesthetic, and cross-cultural implications of digital cultures.
-We have expanded our call for proposals to also include projects focused on digital humanities pedagogy.

 Digital projects may be conceived as a complement to a print project, and projects that incorporate digital components into dissertations are strongly encouraged.
 For example, we encourage proposals from students who are experimenting with videographic criticism (see [in]Transition: A Media Commons Project).